Antimatter Building Programme

 Blind Spot Nomination

-Each round's experts identified domains they could not evaluate.
+Each round's specialists identified domains they could not evaluate.
 R1 structural engineers flagged geotechnical unknowns.
 R3 geotechnical experts flagged cryo-foundation coupling.
 The spiral never stops expanding.

 Findings Distribution

-6,052 findings across all 5 rounds, classified by severity using IEC 60812 failure mode severity criteria.
+8,554 findings across all 7 rounds, classified by severity using IEC 60812 failure mode severity criteria.
+1,847 rated CRITICAL.

 | Severity | Count | Distribution |